 Our lodge ceremonies are very much based on the Lakota tradition from the mid-western USA, but we have incorporated elements of other traditions: Celtic, Sufi, Yogic, indigenous Australian among others.

-The ceremony takes place in an inipi, a specially-built dome-shaped structure covered in canvas and containing a central pit for heated stones.
-We gather outside the Inipi where everyone is smudged with sacred white sage before entering the lodge and in this traditional all participants will be given a small piece of tobacco as an offering of gratitude to the Fire.
+The ceremony takes place in a specially-built dome-shaped structure covered in canvas and containing a central pit for heated stones.
+We are smudged with sacred white sage before entering the lodge and in this traditional all participants will be given a small piece of tobacco as an offering of gratitude to the Fire.

 During the ceremony several rounds of red-hot volcanic rocks are brought into the inipi, placed in the central pit, blessed with sacred herbs and words and then sprinkled with blessed water.
 This is enhanced by guided meditations, chants and drumming.

-The whole ceremony lasts between 90 and 120 minutes, we ask that you allow 2-3 hrs for these events.
+The whole ceremony lasts between 90 and 120 minutes, we ask that you allow 3-4 hrs for these events that includes showering, sharing and feasting

-Like any deep experience, your intention is very important, and worth having a good think about before you arrive.
+Like any deep experience, your intention or prayer for the ceremony is very important, and worth having a good think about before you arrive.

 What to bring: